r00t-3xp10it/resource_files/README.md

 <br />

-### REMMENBER: The resource script will also writte one logfile in /root/mysql_brute.log directory ..
+#### REMMENBER: The resource script will also build one logfile in /root/mysql_brute.log directory ..

 <br />